dragondoodler222/LawvereUnivalent/README.md

-# LawvereUnivalent
+# Cubical Agda Cartesian Closed Category of Sets
-Formal proof of Lawvere's Fixed Point Theorem in Cubical Agda
+Formal proof of the category of sets as a cartesian closed category in Cubical Agda.
+Incomplete proof of Lawvere's fixed point theorem.